March 2, 2026

 April 17, 2026

-A 311 contact form complaint is submitted regarding the recurring use of traffic cones to reserve parking spaces on this permit residential parking block near the active SEPTA bus stop.
-A current photograph taken this same day that confirms the cones remain in the street.
-The complaint also notes that, despite multiple active bus zone / no parking postings on the block, PPA has continued to leave these recurring obstructions unaddressed.
+A 311 contact form complaint was submitted regarding the recurring use of traffic cones to reserve parking spaces on this permit residential parking block near the active SEPTA bus stop.
+The complaint noted that, despite multiple active bus zone / no parking postings on the block, PPA had continued to leave these recurring obstructions unaddressed.

 April 20, 2026